- Undergraduate Admissions+

 The College Chaplain is available to discuss matters of welfare or academic life with people of all faiths and none.
 “Many of the meetings are occasional, prompted by a meeting in the Quad or Farthings, and may be prompted by a desire to reflect upon a particular issue or crisis.
 People are welcome to grab the moment and just let something out or share it.
 These meetings are predominantly problem-centred, though there has to be a foundation of trust.
 I try to make it clear that I won’t refer to it again outside of that meeting, but of course the person seeing me is welcome to do so in the future if and when they need to.
 In practice the vast majority of meetings are not about faith or religion, though when they are, the point is the same as below: not to offer a pre-packaged solution, but to be present and accompany someone as they explore things with their own integrity."
 Andrew Teal

-The Academic Office can help with any questions relating to your course or scholarly life at Pembroke.
+The Academic Office team can help with any questions relating to your course or academic life at Pembroke.
 They are also the office with responsibility for disability-related matters and special exam arrangements.
+A full list of Academic Office contacts can be found here.

 Dean and Deputy Dean